-The end of our stage of the day takes us to the northern tip of the hexagon.
-This region is very active padel and deserves to be talked about more often.
+The end of our stage of the day takes us to the northern tip of France.
+This region is very active in terms of padel and deserves to be talked about more often.

 Our stage will start with Amiens to weave our way through the departements, go through Valenciennes, Béthune, Lille, then get closer to the sea with Le Touquet, Boulogne and finally Dunkirk.